agoose77/phd-thesis/content/2602-noise-and-baseline-removal.md

 ---
 mystnb:
   figure:
-    caption: FPN channel waveforms digitised by the GET acquisition system for a random AGET chip alongside their binned mean.
-Although each FPN waveform has a different vertical offset, this is manifested as a simple constant offset in the computed average.
-In practice this offset is unimportant; even when using the nearest-FPN channel for noise estimation, there is typically a non-zero offset that necessitates a baseline removal step.
+    caption: FPN channel waveforms digitised by the GET acquisition system, alongside their binned mean, for a random AGET chip.
+Each FPN waveform has a different vertical offset, which can be modeled to first-order as contributing a constant offset in the computed average basliebaseline.
+In practice, this offset is unimportant;
+      even when using the nearest-FPN channel for noise estimation, there is typically a non-zero offset that necessitates a baseline removal step.
     name: fpn-averaging
   image:
     align: center